-CHAPTER 1: Getting started as a member 4 SECTION 1 Introduction 5 SECTION 2 What makes you eligible to be a plan member?
-6 SECTION 3 Important Membership materials you will receive 7 SECTION 4 Your monthly costs for Brand New Day Valor Care Plan 8 SECTION 5 More information about your monthly premium 9 SECTION 6 Keeping your plan membership record up to date 9 SECTION 7 How other insurance works with our plan 9 CHAPTER 2: Important phone numbers and resources 11 SECTION 1 Brand New Day Valor Care Plan contacts (how to contact us, including how to reach Member Services) 12 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 15 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 16 SECTION 4 Quality Improvement Organization 17 SECTION 5 Social Security 18 SECTION 6 Medicaid 19 SECTION 7 How to contact the Railroad Retirement Board 19 SECTION 8 Do you have "group insurance" or other health insurance from an employer?
-20 CHAPTER 3: Using the plan for your medical services 21 SECTION 1 Things to know about getting your medical care as a member of our plan 22 SECTION 2 Use providers in the plan's network to get your medical care 23 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster SECTION 4 What if you are billed directly for the full cost of your services?
-29 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-29 SECTION 6 Rules for getting care in a "religious non-medical health care institution" 31
+CHAPTER 1: Getting started as a member 4 SECTION ' I Introduction 5 SECTION 2 What makes you eligible to be a plan member?
+6 SECTION 3 Important Membership materials you will receive 7 SECTION 4 Your monthly costs for Brand New Day Valor Care Plan (HMO) 8 SECTION S More information about your monthly premium 9 SECTION 6 Keeping your plan membership record up to date 9 SECTION 7 How other insurance works with our plan 10 CHAPTER 2: Important phone numbers and resources 12 SECTION ' Brand New Day Valor Care Plan (HMO) contacts (how to contact us, including how to reach Member Services) 13 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 15 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 17 SECTION 4 1 Quality Improvement Organization 18 SECTION ! , SECTION 6 6 Medicaid 19 SECTION 7 How to contact the Railroad Retirement Board 20 SECTION 8 B Do you have group insurance or other health insurance from an employer?
+21 CHAPTER 3: Using the plan for your medical services 22 SECTION ' Things to know about getting your medical care as a member of our plan 23 SECTION 2 Use providers in the plan's network to get your medical care 25 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster 28 SECTION 4 What if you are billed directly for the full cost of your services?
+30 SECTION !
+How are your medical services covered when you are in a clinical research study?
+31